Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

-In the 1D PhC considered above, the two polarization states are referred to as E- and H-modes, where the $\textbf{E}$ and $\textbf{H}$ fields are respectively perpendicular to the direction of periodicity.
-Since these modes are defined with respect to the layer interface (the $y$–$z$ plane in this case) rather than the plane of incidence (as in the \textit{s}- and \textit{p}-waves), a change of basis is required to account for both the uniform background medium and the periodic structure when analyzing PhC slabs.
+In the 1D PhC considered above, the two polarisation states are referred to as E- and H-modes, where the respective $\textbf{E}$ and $\textbf{H}$ fields are perpendicular to the direction of periodicity.
+Because these modes are defined with respect to the layer interface (the $y$-$z$ plane in this case) rather than the plane of incidence (as in the \textit{s}- and \textit{p}-waves), a change in basis is required to account for both the uniform background medium and periodic structure when analysing PhC slabs.

-The electric field of an E-mode and the magnetic field of an H-mode can be written as $(0, E_{\mathrm{e}y}, E_{\mathrm{e}z})$ and $(0, H_{\mathrm{h}y}, H_{\mathrm{h}z})$, respectively.
-Given that the current system is uniform in the $y$-direction and periodic in the $x$-direction, with the periodic modulation given by equation~(\ref{eq:epperiodic}), we can fix the $k_y$ component of the wavevector for an eigenstate, while $k_z$ is determined from the wave equation.
-For the E-mode:
+The electric field of an E-mode and magnetic field of an H-mode can be written as $(0, E_{\mathrm{e}y}, E_{\mathrm{e}z})$ and $(0, H_{\mathrm{h}y}, H_{\mathrm{h}z})$, respectively.
+Given that the current system is uniform in the $y$-direction and periodic in the $x$-direction, with the periodic modulation given by equation~(\ref{eq:epperiodic}), we can fix the $k_y$ component of the wavevector for an eigenstate, whereas $k_z$ is determined from the wave equation.
+Using perturbation theory, we obtain the field components of the Bloch modes---namely, the electric field for the E-mode and the magnetic field for the H-mode (see supplementary section 4 for the detailed derivation).
+The corresponding magnetic field for E-mode and electric field for H-mode then follow directly from Maxwell's equations.
+This approach yields two families of Bloch modes with mutually orthogonal polarisations, illustrated schematically in figure 7(a), which together form a complete basis for describing EM fields in the 1D PhC slab.